Interactions Dashboard¶

 Call Recording¶

-The call recording feature available under CHAT HISTORY can play past conversations between a contact and an agent and is recorded by the system.
-It is helpful for conversational quality analysis and auditing purposes.
-The recorded audio stream is available under CHAT HISTORY in the Insights to Logs panel.
+The Call Recording feature under Chat History plays past conversations between a contact and an agent.
+The system records these conversations automatically.
+It's helpful for conversational quality analysis and auditing purposes.
+The recorded audio stream is available under Chat History in the Insights to Logs panel.

 -

-Play Audio: Click the Play icon to play the waveform of the audio.
+Play Audio: Select the Play icon to play the waveform of the audio.

 -

-Increase playback speed: To change the playback speed, click the speed selection drop-down, and select the speed.
+Increase playback speed: To change the playback speed, select the speed selection drop-down, and select the speed.
 The values ranging from the lowest to highest speeds are as follows:

 -

-Volume: The volume slider can be adjusted to increase or decrease the volume.
+Volume: Adjust the volume slider to increase or decrease the volume.

 -